 Text messages have a 98% open rate and over 90% of messages are read within three seconds.
 Leverage this fact to coordinate interviews, remind applicants of essential hiring process steps, and share updates of their application status.
 This way you do not have to play phone tag or risk your email getting overlooked.

 The recruitment procedures are complex in every company.
 The HR department has to screen tens and thousands of resumes while looking for the perfect blend of personality and competency that fits the organization's work culture.
-In addition to that, they have to organize interviews, tests and take care of the onboarding.
+In addition to that, they have to organize interviews, and tests and take care of the onboarding.

 Tools and software that automate and streamline these processes act as a boon in such scenarios.
 Choosing a holistic recruitment tool can instantly convert the manual hiring process into a smart operation.
 The tools act as assistants to HR personnel and make the pipeline efficient.
-They can help you on every step of the process.
+They can help you at every step of the process.

 The artificial intelligence (AI) powered tools can filter candidates based on their aptitude, soft skills, ability to think ahead, and culture fit.
 They also provide options to assess the hard skills and technical knowledge through customized tests.
 Moreover, they smoothen the entire process for the applicant as well as encourage engagement which builds long-term commitments.